ucsb-csw8/s23/_announcements/week-02.md

 > <span style="color:orange"> Your success in this course will largely depend on how carefully you read and follow the instructions.</span>

-See you in Week 3!
+I hope that this summary helped orient you to the course, the deadlines, as well as the resources that we provide you to succeed.
+I look forward to seeing you in Week 3!

 Prof. K and the mentors